RequestPolicyContinued/requestpolicy/README.md

 ### Community  and support

 * You can help us answer questions our users have on the issue tracker
-* You can write posts about the project, take screenshots and make videos, share links RequestPolicy Continued on the Internet, show how it's used in daily life, and talk about it to your friends.
+* You can write posts about the project, take screenshots and make videos, share RequestPolicy Continued on the Internet, show how it's used in daily life, and talk about it to your friends.